-Following Gen Z is Gen Alpha, today’s pre-schoolers and kindergarten children.
+Alpha is a generation coming after Gen Z. Generation Alpha members are today’s pre-schoolers and kindergarten children.
 Many social researchers take this generation as starting in 2013.
-This generation is the first to be born fully in the 21st century.
+This generation is the first to be born completely in the 21st century.
 They are bound to be completely different to generations before them.
-Generation Alpha are the children of millennials.
+Gen Alpha are the children of Millennials.

 It might be that this name eventually changes to Glass Generation – this refers to the glass-fronted devices this generation uses to communicate with.
 These will include augmented reality glasses and wearable devices.

-Gen Alpha is still too young for anyone to come to any real conclusions about their general traits.
+Members of Gen Alpha are still too young for anyone to come to any real conclusions about their general traits.
 What we have are conclusions from limited observations and predictions by social analysts and other experts in different fields.

 Technology will be their thing